bluematador/bluematador-metrics-client-js/README.md

 ## Setup

-To start using the Blue Matador metric client, simply require the package and call the init method.
+To start using the Blue Matador metrics client, simply require the package and call the init method.

 ```
-const blueMatador = require('blue-matador-metric-client');
+const blueMatador = require('blue-matador-metrics-client');
 const client = blueMatador.init();
 ```